 You have the right to ask us to amend protected health information that we maintain about you.
 Requests for amendments to your PHI should be made in writing and you should contact our Compliance Officer if you wish to make a request for amendment and fill out an amendment request form.
 When required by law to do so, we will amend your information within 60 days of your request and will notify you when we have amended the information.
 We are permitted by law to deny your request to amend your medical information in certain circumstances, such as when we believe that the information you have asked us to amend is correct.

-(a) for purposes of treatment, payment, or healthcare operations;
+- for purposes of treatment, payment, or healthcare operations

-(c)disclosures made to you, your family or friends, or
+- disclosures made to you, your family or friends,

-(d) for disclosures made for law enforcement or certain other governmental purposes.
+- for disclosures made for law enforcement or certain other governmental purposes

 Revisions to the Notice

-South Milwaukee Fire Dept. is required to abide by the terms of the version of this Notice currently in effect.
-However, South Milwaukee Fire Dept. reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
-Any material changes to the Notice will be promptly posted in our facilities and on our web site, if we maintain one.
+South Milwaukee Fire Department is required to abide by the terms of the version of this Notice currently in effect.
+However, South Milwaukee Fire Department reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
+Any material changes to the Notice will be promptly posted in our facilities and on our website, if we maintain one.
 You can get a copy of the latest version of this Notice by contacting our Compliance Officer.

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint with us or to the government.
 Should you have any questions, comments or complaints, you may direct all inquiries to our Compliance Officer.
 Individuals will not be retaliated against for filing a complaint.
 If you have any questions or if you wish to file a complaint or exercise any rights listed in this Notice, please contact: